biojppm/cmany/doc/quick_tour.rst

 The pattern ``item_name: <flag_specs>`` which is used for specifying the flags to use in :doc:`a variant </variants>` can also be used for making a bundle of flags be used whenever a certain build combination parameter is used.
-In other words, the variant mechanism also applies to the following
+To be clear, the variant mechanism also applies to the following
 parameters:

  * operating system (``--systems/-s``)